Pravastatin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines and foods can affect how pravastatin works.
-Tell your doctor if you are taking boceprevir, cimetidine, clarithromycin, colchicine, cyclosporine, erythromycin, itraconazole, ketoconazole, niacin (vitamin B3), or spironolactone.
+- Some foods and medicines can affect how pravastatin works.
+Tell your doctor if you are using azithromycin, boceprevir, cimetidine, clarithromycin, colchicine, cyclosporine, erythromycin, itraconazole, ketoconazole, niacin (vitamin B3), or spironolactone.

-- Tell your doctor if you are taking other medicine to lower your cholesterol level, such as cholestyramine, colestipol, gemfibrozil, or fenofibrate.
+- Tell your doctor if you are taking other medicine to lower your cholesterol level, including cholestyramine, colestipol, gemfibrozil, or fenofibrate.
 You may need to take the medicine 1 hour before or 4 hours after you take pravastatin.

 Warnings While Using This Medicine